ncpleslie/ncpleslie/README.md

 ### Hello!
 I'm Nick

-## I'm a Software Developer from New Zealand
+## I'm a Software Engineer from New Zealand
 - Experienced full-stack web developer
 - I'm currently learning anything that is related to the web
 - Currently working on enhancing the accessibility of everyday, household items through alternative UIs